infazz/imagemagick-engine/readme.txt

 2. Administration interface

 == Changelog ==

+= 1.5.1 =
+* Tested with WP 3.6
+* Fix CSS problems with other users of jQuery dialogs

+= 1.5.0 =
+* Tested with WP 3.5-beta2
+* Allow choosing between optimize for quality & size for each image size
+* Fix resize UI bug in media pop-up and new attachment editor (post.php)
+* Add "ime_after_resize" action after resize
+* Catch Imagick exceptions
+* Modified code now uses more of WP standard coding style
+* Updated French translation, thanks to Damien Fabreguettes
+* Updated Swedish translation for new strings

+= 1.4.0 =
+* Tested with WP 3.3.1
+* Resize / Force resize button in media library
+* Add more precision to resize % when large nr of images
+* More sanity tests in ajax resize code
+* Use WordPress version of jQuery UI progressbar if available
+* Split plugin init into early and late part
+* Fix PHP notice (in initial plugin configuration)
+* Updated swedish translation for new strings
+* French translation thanks to Damien Fabreguettes

+= 1.3.1 =
+* Tested with WP 3.2.1
+* Bugfix: escape '^' character on Windows (thanks to alx359)
+* clean up IM command line argument handling a bit

+= 1.3.0 =
+* Tested agains WP 3.2
+* Fix JS to be compatible with jQuery 1.6
+* Remove some PHP notices
+* Change command line limit values to specifik byte amounts (instead of "mb") for compatability with really old IM versions
+* Handle open_basename restrictions better
+* Handle older versions (pre 6.3.1) of PHP Imagick class
+* IM and WordPress compute aspect ratio slightly differently, force the WP values

 = 1.2.3 =
 * Fix bug in resize all images handling, also remove some PHP notices.
 Thanks to Andreas Kleinschmidt for the report